apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Netanyahu to shutter Israeli Al Jazeera bureau after government passes new law**
+**Israel accused of killing Iranian generals in Syria**

-You can read more about it [here](https://www.axios.com/2024/04/01/al-jazeera-shuttered-israel-netanyahu).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-68708923).

 ## Requirements
 - Python 3.8